CyberSource/cybersource-sdk-java/README.md

     - If `certificateCacheEnabled` parameter is set to false (default is true), the p12 certificate of a merchant will be reloaded from filesystem every time a transaction is made
     - If `useHttpClient` parameter is set to true (default is false), then simple HttpClientConnection will be enabled
     - If `useHttpClientWithConnectionPool` parameter is set to true (default is false), then poolingHttpClientConnection will be enabled
+     - In case of poolingHttpConnection, we are initializing connection manager and httpclient once, If any change in value in between the application is running, it will not reflect. need to restart it.
      - Refer to the [PoolingHttpClient Shutdown](README.md#poolinghttpclientshutdown) section below.
     - Below properties are specific to poolinghttpclient connection, If it is not added in properties file, it will throw config exception.
       Note : Below default values used in properties files are based on our testing application factors such as TPS, CPU, JVM, OS etc